-Job 16 – read and compare multiple versions
+Job 16 – search, read, and compare multiple versions of the Bible

 [1] Then Job answered,